Beware of any Cinderella Managers, Unicorn Hires and Aging Rockstars.

 While winning and retaining customers is regarded as top priority for most companies, many describe recruitment as their most difficult challenge.
 The ability to attract and retain talent into key roles, determines the success or failure of most of key initiatives.

-However expensive talent acquisition seems, it is less costly than the consequences of poor hiring, leaving key roles empty or not being able to retain talent.
+However expensive talent acquisition seems, it is less costly than the consequences of poor hiring.
+Leaving key roles empty or not being able to retain talent causes a continuous cycle of organisation misery and cultural crisis.
 Maybe your firm is the lucky one, the smart firm that has a powerful talent acquisition strategy?
-But too many others prevent good hiring because of their Cinderella Managers, Ageing Rock Stars or because they still chase Unicorns.
+But too many others experience poor hiring results thanks to their Cinderella Managers, Ageing Rock Stars or because they still chase Unicorns.

-Organisations that chase Unicorns, seek the perfect candidate, but the perfect candidate does not exist.
+Organisations that chase Unicorns, seek the perfect candidate.
+However, the perfect candidate does not exist.
 They apply more and more resources to seek out what cannot be found.
-The search for a Unicorn often arises from poor hiring needs analysis or under investment in a role.
+The search for a Unicorn often arises from poor hiring needs analysis, unrealistic strategy or under investment in a role.
 The cost of the position being empty is rarely considered.